 How Sol Reader works, the book in glasses

 Even if you can't use the electronic card as a universal replacement for LCD and OLED screens, this technology has some advantages.
-Two above all: low energy consumption and a reflective screen that does not tire the eyes.
+Two above all: low energy consumption and a reflective screen that doesn't tire the eyes.
 This makes it an ideal technology for reading a book, or taking notes: I certainly didn't expect to see it in a pair of glasses.
-But it makes sense: in less than 100 grams there is a full-blown reading device.
+But it makes sense: in less than 100 grams there is a full-fledged reading device.
 The idea is there.
 Sol Reader does not aim to replace smartphones, but rather to offer an alternative to traditional e-readers.

 You wear these glasses (vaguely similar to those masks you wear to sleep) and you can read even in bed, or in any case without keeping your hands busy.
-In this video by an American youtuber you can take a look at the mechanism of use (and at the price, which at the moment seems quite high to me).
+In this video by an American YouTuber you can take a look for yourself at the mechanism of use (and at the price, which seems rather high to me at the moment).

 An interesting concept, but